MatrixManAtYrService/ipfs-trie/README.md

                                                 v
                                       [last key character : value]

-If the redirect block doesn't have a link called ipfs-trie-root, then that link will be added.
+If the redirect block doesn't have a link called ipfs_trie_root, then that link will be added.

-If the redirect block does have a link called ipfs-trie-root, then that link will be updated to point to the new trie root.
+If the redirect block does have a link called ipfs_trie_root, then that link will be updated to point to the new trie root.

 In either case, IPNS will be updated so that the local PeerId points to the redirect block